vouts96/Noobcash/README.md

 	pipenv shell

-In order to run the server for every node run:
+In order to run the server for a node run:

+	python node.py

+For a new node open a new terminal in the Noobcash dir, activate the env by running:

+	pipenv shell

+and start a new node server also by running:

 	python node.py